undefinedDarkness/undefineddarkness.github.io/src/ricing/design.md

-Where to get: https://www.nerdfonts.com/font-downloads (Get the one for the font you want) What icons are there: https://www.nerdfonts.com/cheat-sheet How to patch your own font:
+Where to get: https://www.nerdfonts.com/font-downloads (Get the one for the font you want) What icons are there: https://www.nerdfonts.com/cheat-sheet You then copy the icons from the site (^^) and use them in whatever text application you so choose.
+How to patch your own font:
 ```sh
 # Download the nerd fonts patcher and the glyphs it needs.